-THE CALIFORNIA HISTORICAL SOCIETY, founded in 1871, is a nonprofit organization with a mission to inspire and empower people to make California's richly diverse past a meaningful part of their contemporary lives.
+THE CALIFORNIA HISTORICAL SOCIETY, founded in 1871, is the publisher.
+CHS is a nonprofit organization with a mission to inspire and empower people to make California's richly diverse past a meaningful part of their contemporary lives.
 CHS sponsors exhibitions and educational events, and supports a research library at the headquarters at 633 Mission Street in San Francisco.
 Yosemite: A Storied Landscape exhibited at the gallery June 29, 2014-January 25, 2015.

 YOSEMITE CONSERVANCY has over 90 years of experience preserving and protecting Yosemite National Park for current and future generations.
 The Conservancy established an early model for many of today's national park nonprofit partners.